 Tammy Meinershagen, Executive Director

-Named 2017 Spirit of Frisco by the Chamber of Commerce and 2016 Person to Watch by Frisco STYLE Magazine, Tammy Meinershagen has a gift of inspiring others through her music, leadership, and passion for the arts.
-Under Tammy’s leadership as Executive Director, Frisco Arts has grown 700% from 50 members to over 400, and she enjoys bringing new programs to life by connecting the arts to all sectors, including business, sports, youth, seniors, special needs, and more.
+Named 2017 Spirit of Frisco by the Chamber of Commerce, Tammy Meinershagen has a gift of inspiring others through her music, leadership, and passion for the arts.
+Under Tammy’s leadership as Executive Director, Frisco Arts received 2018 Non-Profit of the Year by the Frisco Chamber of Commerce and 2018 Spirit of Collaboration Award by the Junior League of Collin County for over 80 innovative partnerships within the community.
+Tammy has helped Frisco Arts grow 1300% from 50 members to over 700, earning Frisco Style Magazine’s 2018 Best of Business Award.
+Tammy enjoys introducing the arts to all ages and cultures by connecting the arts to new sectors, including business, sports, youth, seniors, special needs, and more.
 A professional musician and former school teacher, Tammy has also volunteered in many roles to promote arts and culture in Frisco, serving on the Frisco Public Art Board, PR/Marketing Chair for the Texas Music Teachers Association, Diversity Chair for the Council of PTA, and member of the 2015 Citizen Bond Committee where she successfully spearheaded a $10M bond initiative for a performing arts center in Frisco.
 Originally from Chicago, IL and a graduate of Northwestern University, Tammy and her husband Todd reside in Frisco and have 3 daughters, all aspiring musicians and arts enthusiasts.

 Julie Shipp, President